Chula Vista Truck Accident Lawyers

 To establish negligence, our Chula Vista truck accident lawyers will have to prove these four key elements:

-- Breach of duty – When a truck driver fails to act reasonably, they breach their duty of care.
-Examples include disobeying traffic rules, driving under the influence, or driving tired.
+• Breach of Duty — When a truck driver fails to act reasonably, they breach their duty of care.
+Examples include disobeying traffic rules, driving under the influence, or driving while tired.

-To prove these elements, our Chula Vista truck accident attorneys will conduct a thorough investigation and find key evidence to demonstrate their negligence.
-These proofs would include police reports, videos and photos of the accident, CCTV footage, and medical reports.
+To substantiate these elements, our Chula Vista truck accident attorneys will conduct a thorough investigation and find key evidence to demonstrate the at-fault party’s negligence.
+These proofs would include police reports, videos, and photos of the accident, CCTV footage, and medical reports.
 If there are witnesses, we’ll also take their statements to piece together what happened before and during the accident.

 What If I’m Partially To Blame For The Truck Accident?

-California is a pure comparative negligence state, which means the plaintiff may claim damages for the percentage they are not at fault.
+California is a pure comparative negligence state, which means that the injured victim may claim damages for the percentage they are not at fault.
 This principle also means that if there are multiple liable parties, each one would only be responsible for the level of their fault.

 For example, if you were found to be 20% at fault for the accident, your damages would be deducted accordingly.
-If your settlement award is $100,000, you’ll only receive $80,000.
+It means you may only be able to seek damages for 80% of the total damages.
+Our Chula Vista truck accident attorneys advocate for a fair process of assessing liability in these cases.

-- Assess your situation.
+1. Assess your situation.
 Check yourself and your companions for injuries.
-If possible, move to a safer place on the side of the road, but do not leave the scene.
+Move to a safer place on the side of the road, but do not leave the scene.

-- Get immediate medical care as soon as paramedics arrive, even if you feel okay.
+3. Get immediate medical care as soon as paramedics arrive, even if you feel fine.

 December 2016: $22M+ verdict in a mild traumatic brain injury case.
-The entire details of the case can be found in the public record filings by the defendant entity that sued its defense.– BRIAN BEECHER
+The entire details of the case can be found in the public record filings by the defendant entity that sued its defense.

 Federal Truck Hours Of Service Requirements